Saheedatt/learnjavascript/README.md

     - replace()
     - split()

-- `dateTime`: This contains information on different ways of creating date and time in javascript
+- `dateTime`: This contains information on different ways of creating date and time in JavaScript

 - `exercises2.js`: Part 2 to our practice questions for the things that we have learnt.
 Currently contains Date and Time exercises.

+- `promises.js`: An introduction to promises and asynchronous activities in JavaScript.

 - Will update this as we move forward.